Adam Greenfield

-Adam Greenfield is an American writer and urbanist, based in London.
+Adam Greenfield (born 1968) is an American writer and urbanist, based in London.

 Early life

 Greenfield was born in Philadelphia, Pennsylvania, in 1968.
 He attended New York University, graduating with a degree in cultural studies in 1989.
-Between 1995 and 2000, he served as a psychological operations specialist (later sergeant) in the United States Army’s Special Operations Command.
+Between 1995 and 2000, he served as a psychological operations specialist (later sergeant) in the United States Army's Special Operations Command.

 Career

 After leaving the Army, Greenfield began working in the then-nascent field of information architecture for the World Wide Web, holding a succession of positions culminating in employment at the Tokyo office of Razorfish, where he was head of information architecture.

 In the 2006 and 2007 academic years, with Kevin Slavin, he co-taught a class at New York University's Interactive Telecommunications Program called Urban Computing.
 In the following academic year the class was renamed Urban Experience in the Network Age, and Greenfield taught it alone.
 From 2008 to 2010 he was Nokia's head of design direction for user interface and services, residing in Helsinki throughout the assignment.
 In 2010 he returned to New York City and founded an urban-systems design practice called Urbanscale, which described their work as "design for networked cities and citizens."

 In September 2013, Greenfield was awarded the inaugural Senior Urban Fellowship at the LSE Cities centre of the London School of Economics, relocated to London, and taught in the MArch Urban Design programme at the Bartlett School of Architecture of University College London.
+As of 2026, he is Visiting Professor in the Sociology Department at LSE.

 He has written a number of articles for The Guardian, beginning in 2014.